GNOME/pygobject/docs/getting_started.rst

 Getting Started
 ===============

-To get things started we will try to run a very simple `GTK+
+To get things started we will try to run a very simple `GTK
 <https://www.gtk.org/>`_ based GUI application using the :doc:`PyGObject <index>` provided
 Python bindings.
 First create a small Python script called ``hello.py`` with the following content and save it somewhere: